Angela Seo: Other works

-Seo's debut (and only) studio album is Strands, a two-sided album released on cassette and digitally on Lawrence English's Room40 record label on June 11, 2021.
+Seo's debut studio album is Strands, a two-sided album released on cassette and digitally on Lawrence English's Room40 record label on June 11, 2021.
 Side one of Strands is dark ambient music, while side two is Seo performing unaccompanied piano.
 Strands was recorded by Jamie Stewart at Xiu Xiu's NURSE home studio and produced by Lawrence English.